The Public Service Intern Program (PSIP) Celebrates its 50th Anniversary!

 If you have any questions about this scholarship fund or giving to PSIP, please contact Kyle Nowels on the Student Life Development team at email@example.com.

 You may also consider giving online at: www.giving.umich.edu/give/700531.

 DID YOU KNOW THAT 2 STUDENTS FOUNDED PSIP?

-Betsy Levine Lassar and Mike Posner had the idea for the Washington Internship Program and met with leaders on campus to propose it for students interested in public service internships.
+U-M students Betsy Levine Lassar and Mike Posner had the idea for the Washington Internship Program and met with leaders on campus in 1969 to propose it for students interested in public service internships.
 They reached out to key people in senior leadership at the University who supported it, including Bill Audiss in Career Planning & Placement, Barbara Newell in the President’s Office, and U-M President Robben Fleming.

-In Fall 1969, the students created a plan and budget to ask for funds of $9,000 to start it.
-The U-M football team went to the Rose Bowl and the Michigan Daily had an article in January 1970 that the Alumni Association had a $9,000 surplus from their trip to Pasadena.
+In Fall 1969, the students created a plan and budget to ask for funds of $9,000 to start it and they were asked to wait.
+The U-M football team went to the Rose Bowl and the Michigan Daily had an article in January 1970 that the Alumni Association had a $9,000 surplus from their alumni trip to Pasadena.
 Mike walked over to the Alumni Association, spoke with Director Bob Forman, and walked out with a check for $9,000 to start the Washington Internship Program!

 In his sophomore year, Mike traveled to DC and scouted out internships on the Hill (Phil Hart and Don Riegel), think tanks, NBC, and other employers.
 Students were very eager to participate and had 18-20 in the first group.
 Since then, the program changed its name to the Public Service Intern Program and continued to grow, with approximately 3,000 students participating.
 We have heard that applicants to the University of Michigan are writing their admission essays about PSIP.